ethereum/remix-ide/docs/slither.md

 ![](images/a-slither-analysis.png)

-One can check this box to run the analysis using Slither along with the Remix.
+One can check this box to run the analysis using Slither along with the Remix's analysis library.

 Generated report of Slither analysis will be stored locally on project root with a file name prefixed with `remix-slitherReport_`, for example: `remix-slitherReport_1627362090.json`.